 Although it may feel like it’s coming from your joints, pain – particularly the chronic pain common to arthritis – is also an expression of your state of mind.
 If you’re depressed or anxious, you’ll very likely hurt more than when your mood is lighter or more balanced.
-The fact that pain itself is depressing and worrying only makes the problem worse.

 Chronic pain and emotions are so intertwined, in fact, says psychiatrist and palliative medicine physician David Buxton, MD, that’s it’s often hard to tell where one ends and the other begins.
 People with depression, for example, have about three times the risk of those without it of developing chronic pain.
 And, those with chronic pain have about the same increase in risk for winding up with clinical depression.